Table of Contents

 understand that the return value of actions is "tagged" with

-.
+IO.
 Let's take a look at some types:

-is just another function.
+The type of putStrLn is just another function.
 The function takes

-one parameter and returns an IO ()
+one parameter and returns an IO ().
+This

-is the action.
+IO () is the action.
 You can store and pass actions

 in pure code, though this is rarely done.
 An action doesn't do